A

 Speaker

-Jean-Dominique Sénard
+Jean-Dominique Senard

-Chairman of Renault Group
+Chairman of the Board, Renault Group

-Jean-Dominique Sénard, HEC alumnus and holder of a master’s degree in law, began his career with various financial and operational responsibilities within the Total Group from 1979 to 1987, then at Saint Gobain from 1987 to 1996.
+Jean-Dominique Senard, HEC alumnus and holder of a master’s degree in law, began his career with various financial and operational responsibilities within the Total Group from 1979 to 1987, then at Saint Gobain from 1987 to 1996.

 He served as Chief Financial Officer and an Executive Committee member of the Pechiney Group from 1996 to 2001, then headed its Primary Aluminium segment until 2005.